TABLE OF CONTENTS

 Here are some of the average pay rates for a dispensary worker:

-When applying, send in a detailed resume showing your previous job experience, education (includingany cannabis certification courses you’ve taken), and soft skills such as communication and leadership.
+When applying, send in a detailed cannabis resume showing your previous job experience, education (including any cannabis certification courses you’ve taken from CTU), and soft skills such as communication and leadership.

-In addition, send a cover letter along with your resume.
-A cover letter should be about 1 page and should include why you are the best fit for the job.
+In addition, send a cover letter along with your cannabis resume.
+A cannabis industry cover letter should be about 1 page and should include why you are the best fit for the job.
 By including a cover letter, you will already be one step ahead of the pool of applicants.

 Find the Right Dispensary